 The Dickensian is published three times a year, each issue being anything from 96-112 pages.

 It is not necessary to belong to the Fellowship in order to subscribe to The Dickensian, but there is a special low rate for members.

 In addition, subscribers receive free access to the online archive of all previous issues of The Dickensian, through an arrangement with the data-base publishers ProQuest.

 Subscriptions must be paid in advance, and cover a year's three issues: Spring (typically May), Summer (typically August) and Winter (typically December).

-Contributions and editorial correspondence should be addressed to the Editor:Professor Malcolm Andrews
+Contributions and editorial correspondence should be addressed to the Editor by email:

 Articles should be up to 5,000 words, exclusive of notes.
-Illustrations are welcome, for articles, reviews and Fellowship matters: if illustrations are to be included they should be embedded in the submitted work and given full captions.
+Illustrations are welcome, for articles, reviews and Fellowship matters: if illustrations are to be included they should be sent as separate files and also embedded in the submitted work and given full captions.
 Photos or scanned pictures should be supplied at a minimum 300dpi resolution.
+When scanning images please ensure that the width is a minimum of 11 cms.
 Contributors should ensure they have permission to reproduce any such illustrations for publication.

 Contributors are asked to observe the following house-style conventions in presenting material to The Dickensian: